-The reader can check that this defines a simplicial group.
-The realization of the underlying simplicial set turns out to be the classifying space of the group G, and so the homology $H(BG)$ coincides with group homology of the group G. For more on this simplicial group and its uses, the reader may consult [23, Chapter 8].
+The reader can check that this defines a simplicial set.
+Unfortunately, it is not in general a simplicial group as d_i will not necessarily be a homomorphism for 0 < i < n.
+But if G is abelian, we will have a simplicial group.
+The realization of this simplicial set turns out to be the classifying space of the group G, and so the homology $H(BG)$ coincides with group homology of the group G. For more on this simplicial set and its uses, the reader may consult [23, Chapter 8].